LunaciaDev/Choreographer/README.md

 - **Create Manufacturing Goal**
     - Enter your own target and see how much resource is needed.
-    - Interpret target from FMAT's Manufacturing Sheet (note that you need access to said spreadsheet to be able to use this feature).
-    - (Tentative) Integration with [LogiHub](https://logihub.app), reading manufacturing goal for a certain stockpile.
+    - Integration with [LogiHub](https://logihub.app), reading manufacturing goal for a certain stockpile.
 - **Choreograph your Factory Dance**
     - Choose what queue type to add to your truck at a push of a button.
         - Queue which do not fit in the truck are remembered to be added later automatically.